 AIDOS’ approach is based on a continuous and equal dialogue with women’s and non-governmental organisations worldwide, and with associations and people engaged with human rights, women’s and LGBTQI rights.

-AIDOS has a special consultative status the Economic and Social Council of the United Nations (ECOSOC), and is implementing partner in Italy of the United Nations Population Fund (UNFPA) and of the United Nations High Commissioner for Refugees (UNHCR).
+has a special consultative status the Economic and Social Council of the United Nations (ECOSOC) and is implementing partner of the United Nations Population Fund (UNFPA) and the United Nations High Commissioner for Refugees (UNHCR) in Italy.

 AIDOS’ approach means first of all the strengthening of the technical, managerial and organisational skills and capacities of partner organisations and individuals in all projects.